weizman/temp-website/_posts/2020-02-02-client-side-future.md

 The bottom line is that **the evolution of web application development had put us in a place where telling what code our application is going to execute is pretty much impossible**.

-Saying that 10 years ago would have sound **ridicules**, but since then supply chain driven development became so prominent that most web apps nowadays are composed of around **90% of code written by other entities - entities we can hardly verify nor blindly trust.**
+Saying that 10 years ago would have sounded **ridicules**, but since then supply chain driven development became so prominent that most web apps nowadays are composed of around **90% of code written by other entities - entities we can hardly verify nor blindly trust.**

 **And trust is far from enough too**, because even if the maintainer is verified to be trustworthy for years, meaning they have no malicious intentions - **a malicious entity